Net Promoter’s blessing, and its curse, is its simplicity.

 It’s hard to criticise that.

 The best way to make customers happy isn’t to debate different ways of calculating their happiness, it’s to roll your sleeves up, talk to them, and make them happy.
-It helps to have a metric to measure their happiness, and there’s a huge body of real-world case studies showing that the NPS question is a good way of doing this in a lot of industries, but if you object, or you find it’s not working for you, then you can change it for something that works better.
+It helps to have a metric to measure their happiness, and there’s a huge body of real-world success stories showing that the NPS question is a good way of doing this in a lot of industries, but if you object, or you find it’s not working for you, then you can change it for something that works better.

 But first, listen to your customers.